JamesRyanATX/drone/README.md

 # Drone

-*this project is no longer under active development*
+*this project is no longer under active development and is provided as-is*

 A web capture and export microservice built around the PhantomJS headless browser.